ossf/wg-best-practices-os-developers/docs/labs/create_checker.md

 This can help you track down a problems if you think your inputs are being interpreted in a way different than you expect.

-## Advanced use: Set preprocessing
+## Advanced use: Select preprocessing commands (e.g., for other languages)

 For most programming languages the default regex preprocessing should be fine.

-However, it's possible that the default preprocessing is inconvenient for you.
-In particular, I suspect an alternative might be better for Python.
+However, the *defaults* are *not* a good fit for some programming languages such as Python.
+It's also possible that some patterns for correct answers include repeating patterns.

-Can you can define your own preprocessing sequence.
+This `checker.js` system lets you define your own regex preprocessing commands.
-This is *advanced* - hopefully you won't need to do it.
+This functionality is *advanced* - hopefully you won't need to do it.

 To do this, set the `preprocessing` field to an array.
 Each array element should be an array of a regular expression (as a string) and the string that will replace each match.
-I suggest using "|-" in YAML (stripping the trailing newlines) for the patterns.
+I suggest using "|-" in YAML (stripping the trailing newlines) for the patterns, though the system *will* strip leading and trailing newlines from patterns regardless.
+The second parameter will be used exactly as it's provided (so in YAML use "..." to make it clear).
+If a third parameter is provided it will be used as the flags, otherwise 'g' (global) will be used.

 Here is an example: